-An important practical consideration is to determine at 40 what spectral resolution to produce the absorption spectra.
-They need to be fine enough resolution that the most narrow spectral lines are resolved and the resulting irradiance and heating-rates profiles are an accurate benchmark, but also a managable data volume for storage, processing and distribu- 45 tion.
-LBLRTM can inform the user of the spectral resolution it needs to resolve the lines at a particular pressure, and for CO2 in the longwave at 0.01 hPa (the most important gas at the pressure where the lines are finest), it recommends a wavenumber resolution of 0.000036, 0.000156, 0.000292 50 and 0.000485 cm^{-1} in the wavenumber ranges 0-350, 350-1300, 1300-1700 and 1700-3260 cm-1, respectively.
-This implies that more than 20 million spectral points are required.
-Using this resolution as a reference, we have experimented with degrading the spectral resolution in each of these four 55 wavenumber ranges.
-Computing the heating rate error for each wavenumber range, we find that the $350-1300 \text{ cm}^{-1}$ range is the only one of the four where anything like the LBLRTM-recommended resolution is required.
-Therefore, we have adopted spectral resolutions of 0.0002, 0.001 and 60 0.005 cm^{-1} in three spectral ranges 0-1300, 1300-1700 and 1700-3260 cm-1.
-This leads to heating-rate errors of no more than around 0.005 K d-1 (all of which occur in the upper stratosphere and mesosphere) in any of the four original wavenumber ranges, even for the most challenging scenario 65 of 8 times preindustrial concentrations of CO2.
+An important practical consideration is to determine at what spectral resolution to produce the absorption spectra.
+They need to be fine enough resolution that the most narrow spectral lines are resolved and the resulting irradiance and heating-rates profiles are an accurate benchmark, but also a 20 managable data volume for storage, processing and distribution.
+LBLRTM can inform the user of the spectral resolution it needs to resolve the lines at a particular pressure, and for CO2 in the longwave at 0.01 hPa (the most important gas at the pressure where the lines are finest), it recommends a 25 wavenumber resolution such that more than 20 million spectral points are required.
+Using this resolution as a reference, we have experimented with degrading the spectral resolution in the four spectral ranges bounded by the wavenumbers 0, 350, 1300, 1700 and 3260 cm $^{-1}$.
+Computing the heating rate 30 error for each spectral range leads us to adopt spectral resolutions of 0.0002, 0.001 and 0.005 cm-1 in the three spectral ranges 0-1300, 1300-1700 and 1700-3260 cm-1.
+This leads to heating-rate errors of no more than around 0.005 K d-1 (all of which occur in the upper stratosphere and mesosphere) in any of the four original wavenumber ranges, even for the ${35}$ most challenging scenario of 8 times preindustrial concentrations of $\rm CO_2$.
 This leads to 7,211,999 spectral points in the longwave.